 - A. Dating Violence means violence committed by a person who is or has been in a social relationship or a romantic or intimate nature with the complainant.
-The existence of such a relationship shall be determined based on a consideration of the length of the relationship, the type of relationship and the frequency of interaction between the persons involved in the relationship. - B. Domestic Violence means violence committed by a current or former spouse of intimate partner of the complainant by a person with whom the complainant shares a child in common by a person who is cohabitating with or has cohabitated with the complainant as a spouse of intimate partner, by a person similar situated to a spouse of the complainant, or by any other person against an adult or youth complainant protected from those acts by domestic of family violence Laws of Maryland. - C. Interim Measures means reasonably available steps an institution may take to protect the parties while a sexual misconduct investigation is pending. - D. Responsible Employee includes any employee who (1) has the authority to take action regarding sexual misconduct; (2) is an employee who has been given the duty of reporting sexual misconduct; or (3) is someone other than the individual could reasonably believe they have this authority or duty.
-At a minimum, Responsible Employees must include: the (Title IX) Coordinator and any (Title IX) team members all institution Administrators, all Non-Confidential Employees in their Supervisory roles, all Faculty, all Athletic Coaches, institution Law Enforcement and all other Non-Confidential First Responders. - E. Retaliation means intimidating, threatening, coercing, or discriminating against any individual for the purpose of interfering with right or privilege secured by Law or USM policy relating to sexual misconduct, or because an individual has made a report, testified, assisted, or participated in any manner in an investigation proceeding, or hearing related to sexual misconduct.
-Retaliation includes retaliator harassment. - F. Sexual Assault - Sexual Assault I Non-Consensual Sexual Intercourse - Any act of sexual intercourse with another individual without Consent.
+The existence of such a relationship shall be determined based on a consideration of the length of the relationship, the type of relationship and the frequency of interaction between the persons involved in the relationship. - B. Domestic Violence means violence committed by a current or former spouse of intimate partner of the complainant by a person with whom the complainant shares a child in common by a person who is cohabitating with or has cohabitated with the complainant as a spouse or intimate partner, by a person similar situated to a spouse of the complainant, or by any other person against an adult or youth complainant protected from those acts by domestic or family violence Laws of Maryland. - C. Interim Measures means reasonably available steps an institution may take to protect the parties while a sexual misconduct investigation is pending. - D. Responsible Employee includes any employee who (1) has the authority to take action regarding sexual misconduct; (2) is an employee who has been given the duty of reporting sexual misconduct; or (3) is someone another individual could reasonably believe has this authority or duty.
+Responsible Employees include: the Title IX Coordinator and any Title IX team members all institution Administrators, all Non-Confidential Employees in their Supervisory roles, all Faculty, all Athletic Coaches, institution Law Enforcement, residential directors and advisors and all other Non-Confidential First Responders.
+Responsible employees will safeguard an individual's, privacy, but are required by the university to share information regarding Sexual Misconduct with the Title IX Coordinator or a member of the Title IX team in recognition of the understanding that centralized reporting is an important tool to address, end and prevent Sexual Misconduct.
+Similarly, all students, and employees not designated as Responsible Employees while not required, are strongly encouraged to report any information to the Title IX Coordinator or team member Confidential Resources will not share information about an individual (including whether that individual as received services) without the individual's express written permission unless there is continuing threat of serious violence to the patient/client or to others or there is legal obligations to reveal such information.
+This policy contains a listing of on and off campus available confidential resources.
+Confidential resources may be found in Appendix B. - E. Retaliation means intimidating, threatening, coercing, or discriminating against any individual for the purpose of interfering with right or privilege secured by Law or USM policy relating to sexual misconduct, or because an individual has made a report, testified, assisted, or participated in any manner in an investigation proceeding, or hearing related to sexual misconduct.
+Retaliation includes retaliator harassment.

+F. Sexual Assault

+Sexual Assault I - Non-Consensual Sexual Intercourse

+Any act of sexual intercourse with another individual without Consent.
 Sexual intercourse includes vaginal and anal penetration, however slight, with any body part or object, or oral penetration involving mouth to genital contact.